Tags: Beyonce, Contemporary Art, David LaChapelle, gaga, Haring, Jasper Johns, Jonas Akerlund, Leibovitz, Music, rihanna, Roy Lichenstein, Warhol

 I found one ad attributed to Jeff Koons, although this may have been created by a fan.

-The limited-edition Absolut Vancouver bottle was designed by Canadian designer Douglas Fraser.
+The limited-edition Absolut Vancouver bottle was the work of Canadian designer Douglas Fraser.

 And just what inspired that iconic shape?
 Medicine bottles mass-produced in the company’s native Sweden.